HOW DO I GET MY HEALTH BACK ON TRACK AFTER RAMADAN?

 - Boost fertility

 We Don’t Recommend Performing Hijama While Fasting – Want to Know Why?

 There are mixed opinions from Islamic narrations, where some say that performing Hijama while fasting breaks your fast, while others say it doesn’t.
-However, at our clinic, hygiene and your safety are are number one concern.
-We don’t want to risk a patient fainting during treatment, which will break their fast as we would immediately provide honey and water to hydrate the patient and bring their sugar levels back up.
+However, at our clinic, hygiene and your safety are our number one concern.
+We don’t want to risk a patient fainting during treatment, which will break their fast, as we would immediately provide honey and water to hydrate the patient and bring their sugar levels back up.
 Therefore we avoid performing Hijama during the month of Ramadan.
-But now that we are out of the month of Ramadan you are more than welcome to receive
+But now that we are out of the month of Ramadan, you are more than welcome to receive this amazing natural therapy.